jordanknapp00/Playlist-Manager/README.md

-# Playlist Manager (v1.0.2)
+# Playlist Manager (v1.1)

 Playlist Manager is a program designed to organize all the songs on your playlist.
 Playlist Manager makes creating a playlist easier and quicker than doing so through a streaming site's interface.
 Bands, albums, and songs can be added, categorized with metadata including tags, and queried to make managing your playlist easy no matter how many songs it has.
 Data can be exported in a variety of formats, including ```.xlsx``` and ```.csv``` for creating spreadsheets and ```.txt``` files that can be imported into sites such as [TuneMyMusic](https://www.tunemymusic.com) or [Soundiiz](https://www.soundiiz.com).
 These sites will then allow you to import your playlist into a wide variety of streaming sites.

 Playlist Manager makes it easier than ever to create a playlist with thousands of songs, without having to deal with streaming sites' clunky and slow interfaces.

-### New in v1.0.2:
+### New in v1.1:

-- Fixed bug in which "Clear Queried Results" button didn't resize properly with the rest of the UI.
+- Each band, album, and song can be given a color
+- Metadata (years for albums and track numbers for songs) are no longer required
+- Bug fixes

 ## How to Use